 Step 3.
 Paint words on pallet wood.

-For the full tutorial on how to paint over the stencils WITHOUT having any bleeding under your stencil and getting these nice crisp lines, you want to hop over to this post.
-This sign making hack has definitely changed the way that I DIY wood signs.
+For the full tutorial on how to paint stencils WITHOUT bleeding under your stencil to get these nice crisp lines, you want to hop over to this post.
+This sign-making hack has definitely changed the way that I DIY wood signs.

-After the paint has dried, you can gently remove the stencils.
-Seriously, will you just LOOK at those crisp lines on the stencils.
+After the paint is dry to the touch, you can gently remove the stencils.
+Seriously, will you just LOOK at those crisp lines on the stencils?

 Step 4.
 Seal painted wood sign.

 I rubbed on this finishing paste wax to seal the sign.
 Alternatively, I also love this spray sealer.
 It’s so easy to apply and works great too.
 I usually do 2 coats of this.
 I use either of these two ways of sealing wood signs every time.

 Unless you purchased leather already in strips like this, you’ll want to cut your leather down to size.